ltruchot/laonetics/README.md

 ## Development watch && serve

-Run `npm i && npm start` for a dev server.
+Run `npm run update && npm start` for a dev server.
 Navigate to `http://localhost:5000/`.
+The app will automatically reload if you change any of the source files.

+Run `npm run update && node server.js` for a prod server.
+Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.